SirReal/SirReal.github.io/_posts/adventures_with_fish.md

                        (UU)
 </pre>

-Over the past couple of weeks, I've been [fish][fish], the Friendly Interactive SHell, as my primary shell.
-I spend all of my working day and much of my free time in a terminal.
-The experience has been largely satisfying, I can't say I've found any _real_ turnoffs at this point,
+I've been using [fish][fish], the **F**riendly **I**nteractive **SH**ell, as my primary shell for the past few weeks.
+I'm in and out of terminals for all of my working day and much of my free time.

+## Where I'm coming from
+I know my way around the shell,
+My terminal use is not particularly demanding, but there are certain things I do expect from my shell, like responsiveness, and command completion.
+The experience has been very positive and I will continue using fish for the time being.
+Bash - I use it and will continue.
+Locally, fish is nice.
+Simple config, functions, completion, etc.
+Zsh - Meh.
+Didn't find any reason to use it over bash.
+Slow completions?
+Caused by Prezto?

-## TL;DR
+## Completions
+Completions work and are enabled out of the box.
+That's is part of the [fish philosophy][fish-design], things should work well without config or digging around, and they've done a good job.
+Completions start as "[autosuggestions](http://fishshell.com/docs/current/index.html#autosuggestions)", as you type you'll see a suggested completion after the cursor.
+These suggestions come from history, completions, and valid paths, and are differentiated from your command by highlighting (highlighting is also built in and works out of the box).
+If you see the command you want, just hit <kbd title="key-right">→</kbd> or <kbd>ctrl + F</kbd> to accept it.
+If you want to search history for completions including what you've typed, you can do history search by pressing <kbd title="key-up">↑</kbd> and <kbd title="key-down">↓</kbd>.

+Completions are fast.
+You'll notice right away as you type a command that